Brighton, United States: Family Ski Guide

 What It Actually Costs

-Your smartest money move: Stay in Cottonwood Heights ($150-$200/night), bring two kids under 6 (free with paying adult), and ski midweek.
-No slopeside lodging means no temptation to overspend, and the Ikon Pass makes multi-day trips the clear value play.
+Your smartest money move: Stay in Cottonwood Heights ($150/night), bring two kids under 6 (free with each paying adult), and buy tickets online in advance for 20 to 30% off.
+Rent equipment from Salt Lake City shops at $30 to $45/day versus $50+ on-mountain.
+The Ikon Pass makes multi-day trips the clear value play.

 The Honest Tradeoffs